 A Note about the History of this Website

-about Parsifal 1 and wanted to put selected extracts from the material into a single hyper-document.
-HTML appeared to provide
+Parsifal 1 and wanted to put selected extracts from the material into a single hyper-document.
+HTML appeared to provide an

 compressed graphics.
 It was mostly done on Sunday afternoons.
 Each weekend I added a new web-page to the site and often revised the earlier pages, until it began